Catskill909/podcast_app/README.md

 ## Future AI/Developer Notes

+- **Podcast feed auto-update logic:**
+  - On app startup, the splash screen forces a refresh of the podcast feed from the network, bypassing the cache.
+This guarantees that if a new episode is published in the RSS feed, it will appear in the app without requiring a manual refresh.
+  - The cache is considered fresh for 30 minutes.
+If the cache is older, or the user pulls to refresh, a new network request is made and the cache timestamp is updated.
+  - All screens (home, detail) now use the same cache and refresh logic for consistency.
 - All services and models are designed for easy extension (API, favorites, downloads, etc.)
 - Add more API feeds
 - Add more providers or migrate to Riverpod for advanced state management